-Florida Education Equity Act - Lake Tech prohibits discrimination on the basis of race, handicap or marital status, sex, or national origin against students or employees in any educational program or activity, or in any employment conditions or practices.
+Florida Education Equity Act - Lake Technical College prohibits discrimination on the basis of race, handicap or marital status, sex, or national origin against students or employees in any educational program or activity, or in any employment conditions or practices.
 The supervisor responsible for compliance may be contacted at 352-589-2250, extension 1815.

 Section 504 of the Rehabilitation Act of 1973 - prohibits discrimination against the disabled.
-It is prohibits discrimination against the disabled.
-It is the intent of Lake Tech to identify, evaluate and provide appropriate educational accommodations to these students.
+It is the intent of LTC to identify, evaluate and provide appropriate educational accommodations to these students.
 Students may be disabled under this policy even though they do not require services pursuant to the Individuals with Disabilities Education Act (IDEA).
 Students and parents have a right to due process under Section 504.
-A copy of Lake County Schools Notice to Parent Rights Afforded by Section 504 of the Rehabilitation Act of 1973 is available at the Lake Tech main campus.
+A copy of Lake County Schools Notice to Parent Rights Afforded by Section 504 of the Rehabilitation Act of 1973 is available at the LTC main campus.
 The Students with Disabilities Coordinator is the coordinator of section 504 activities and may be contacted at 352-589-2250, extension 1823.

 Title IX of Education Amendments of 1972 - states: "No person in the United States shall, on the basis of sex be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance."
-Lake Tech and the Lake County School Board are in compliance with the requirements of Title IX and do not discriminate on the basis of sex in the educational programs or activities which it operates.
-A "Title IX Complaint" is a claim by a person who he or she has been discriminated against on the basis of sex in the programs or activities operated by Lake Tech.
+Lake Technical College and the Lake County School Board are in compliance with the requirements of Title IX and do not discriminate on the basis of sex in the educational programs or activities which it operates.
+A "Title IX Complaint" is a claim by a person who he or she has been discriminated against on the basis of sex in the programs or activities operated by LTC.